ThanasisSamaras/frontend-nanodegree-mobile-portfolio/README.md

 - Split the for loop in updatePositions function into two different loops, to separate layout from style calculation.
 - Saved items length and scrolling phases to separate variables and used these in the for loop, avoiding thus querying the DOM each time.
 - Moved items value outside the function so as to query items after they've been created but before they're needed.
 Also, defined the items globally, so it can be accessed by the updatePositions function.
 - Defined items within the event listener so that DOM is queried only when the DOM content is loaded.
-Also, switched to getElementsByClass as this is more time efficient.
+Also, switched to getElementsByClass because it's faster.
-- Reduced the number of created pizzas in the event listener from 200 to 40, as no more than these are ever visible to my screen.
+- Reduced the number of created pizzas in the event listener, by calculating dynamically the number of pizzas only needed to fill the screen.

 #### Computational Efficiency